Fraud Blocker

 View Tour

 Science has shown that the more time you spend on screens and social media, there’s higher the risk of suffering mental health conditions like depression.
 Then, what about a camping experience?
-You’ll be completely disconnecting.
+You’ll be completely disconnected.
 A camping site has little cell reception, and you’ll have a real connection with nature.
 Camping is a great way to unplug for a while.
 Detoxing from digital life is a way to focus on real life and social interactions without distractions.

 Screens like laptops, tablets, and smartphones are a very important part of modern life.
-Sharing your daily activities, and important moments on social media is the most common thing to do.
+Sharing your daily activities and important moments on social media is the most common thing to do.
 Thus, seeing what others are doing, where they are spending their vacations, and how they are living is a daily activity for most people.
 One study conducted in Sweden found that heavy use of technology was linked to sleeping problems, depressive symptoms, and increased stress levels.
 So, as mentioned earlier, camping can help solve all these problems.

-Connection with nature while camping is a good way to distract yourself from the anxiety of leaving your digital devices behind.
+Connecting with nature while camping is a good way to distract yourself from the anxiety of leaving your digital devices behind.
 Walking around nature, enjoying it, and just connecting with it will help you forget about your emails and likes.

 Effects of heavy use of social media and technology